Start a Business in Belgium

 Startup Ecosystem: Funding, Accelerators and Coworking in Belgium

-Belgium's startup ecosystem is lively, with numerous accelerators and coworking spaces supporting innovation.
+Belgium's startup ecosystem is thriving, with numerous accelerators and coworking spaces supporting innovation.
 In 2026, the government has increased funding for startups, particularly in tech and sustainability sectors.
 Be platform connects entrepreneurs with investors and resources.

 Brussels hosts several accelerators, including Co.
 Station and Start it @KBC, providing mentorship and funding opportunities.
 Ghent's tech scene is supported by incubators like The Birdhouse, focusing on digital startups.Belgium offers a "tax shelter" for startups, allowing investors to benefit from tax deductions on investments.